equinor/template-fastapi-react/docs/getting-started/prerequisites.md

 - [Docker Compose](https://docs.docker.com/compose/)
 - Git

-If you want to run locally, you also need:
+If you want to run tests, pre-commit etc. outside of docker, you also need:

 - [Python](https://www.python.org/) (3.10 or newer)
 - [Poetry](https://python-poetry.org/)